Last Updated on 2 days by Sachin G

 #nmcli con mod team1 ipv4.method manual

-Here in the team ipv4 assignment the ipv4 address should be assigned before to declearation of manual .
+Here in the team IPv4 assignment, the IPv4 address should be assigned before to declaration of manual.

 Here we are creating each of the port interfaces with below syntax.